Ayx03/DRX-Operator/README.md

 An autonomous red-team penetration testing expert system — an **Agent-First**, LLM-driven autonomous security testing platform.

-**Tips: Due to performance limitations of the Python version, this project is only an early concept demo.
-For the full version, please wait for DRX-Operator-Go.**
+**Tips: Due to the performance limitations of the Python version, this project currently serves only as an early proof-of-concept.
+The next-generation DRX-Operator-Go will deliver a more powerful swarm-based multi-Agent collaboration architecture, higher concurrent execution capabilities, and a significantly higher overall performance ceiling.**

 [Python 3.10+] [Alpha]